-The definitive list of best government schemes for MSMEs in India 2026 — PMEGP, MUDRA, CGTMSE, Stand-Up India, PM Vishwakarma, and more.
+The definitive list of best government schemes for MSMEs and small businesses in India 2026 — PMEGP, MUDRA, CGTMSE, Stand-Up India, PM Vishwakarma, and more.
 Eligibility, benefits, and how to apply.

 India's MSME ecosystem has never been stronger.
 With over 70 million registered micro, small, and medium enterprises generating employment for 110+ million people, the government has rolled out a comprehensive suite of financial assistance programmes.
 Whether you are launching a new manufacturing unit, upgrading technology, or scaling an artisan craft, there is a scheme designed to unlock growth — often with zero collateral, minimal paperwork, and subsidies up to ₹50 lakh.